OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 October 2017.md

 ## Esoteric Work & Personal Development

-- Gurdjieff's work described man as a **machine** and tried to overcome this through crystallization
 - His system is barren, lacking awareness of **hyperdimensional realities**, compassion, or spiritual context
-- His goal was personal salvation and immortal life
 - His approach lacked a spiritual or altruistic foundation; used others as experimental subjects
 - No meaningful outcomes observed in modern **Gurdjieff groups**
 - His system destroys natural conscience and compassion due to materialistic paradigm